 The Second method of updating your plant list is accessed from the plant list tab of your listing (PLANTS FOR SALE tab, PLANTS GROWN tab, etc).
 There you'll find a maintenance link labeled "UPDATE MY PLANT LIST".
 Click this link to open the Plant Selection Search form.
 Here you can search for plants by name, alphabetized list, class list, or your complete current plant list.
 Each search displays a list of all plants matching your search criteria and you can add or remove the appropriate ones by clicking on the ADD or REMOVE column of check boxes.

-Begin by preparing a text file with your plant names.
+Begin by preparing a text file with your clematis names.
 There should be one name per line.
 You are free to use upper, lower, or mixed case.
 Save this file on your computer and remember the name and location as you will need to specify it when you upload it.

 Once the upload is complete, HelpMeFind will begin processing it.
-If there is a problem with your text file or you've chosen to upload an advanced plant list (see advanced options below), the system will prompt you with a few question about how to best process your file, otherwise it will begin the matching process.
+If there is a problem with your text file or you've chosen to upload an advanced clematis list (see advanced options below), the system will prompt you with a few question about how to best process your file, otherwise it will begin the matching process.

 Advanced Options